 - If you smoke, use an ashtray and dispose of cigarettes carefully.

-- Keep the roof clean and clear.
-Remove leaf clutter from roof and gutters.
+- Remove leaf clutter from roof and gutters.
 Cut tree branches that are within six feet of your roof.

 - Find out your roof's fire rating.
 If your roof needs to be replaced, Class A provides the best fire resistance and best protection.
 Visit the Underwriters Laboratory website, www.ul.com, for additional guidance.